andrew/ultimate-awesome/README.md

 - [awesome-threat-modelling](https://github.com/hysnsec/awesome-threat-modelling) - A curated list of threat modeling resources (Books, courses - free and paid, videos, tools, tutorials and workshops to practice on ) for learning Threat modeling and initial phases of security review.
 - [awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
 - [awesome-flutter-desktop](https://github.com/leanflutter/awesome-flutter-desktop) - A curated list of awesome things related to Flutter desktop.
-- [Awesome-World-Models](https://github.com/knightnemo/Awesome-World-Models) - A Curated List of Awesome Works in World Modeling, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in World Modeling.
 - [awesome-metaverse](https://github.com/M3-org/awesome-metaverse) - Awesome metaverse projects.
 - [awesome-segment-anything](https://github.com/hedlen/awesome-segment-anything) - Tracking and collecting papers/projects/others related to Segment Anything.
 - [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.